leading to a qualification at NVQ Level 4 in Spectator Safety Management. It is not the role of the FSOA

 provide the first official safety officer training qualification.

-In accordance with the recommendations of the fifth edition of the Guide for Safety of Sports Grounds:
+In accordance with the recommendations of the sixth edition of the Guide for Safety of Sports Grounds:

 A person will be regarded as occupationally competent for the role of safety officer when he or she has sufficient training, experience